Akbarpur, Ambedkar Nagar

 Akbarpur is a city, municipal corporation, tehsil, and the administrative headquarters of Ambedkar Nagar district in the state of Uttar Pradesh, India.
 It is a part of Ayodhya division.

 Mythology

-According to the Ramayana, Akbarpur is where King Dashratha shot Dhanush Shravan Kumar, at the place called Shravan Kshetra.
-The ashram of the sage Shringi Rishi was situated here.
-According to the Ramayana, Rama's son Kusha rules Shravasti.
-The Rajbhar King rules its eastern part.
-In the Ramayana Rama battled with many Rajbhar kings.
+According to the Ramayana, Akbarpur is where King Dashratha shot Dhanush Shravan Kumar, at a place called Shravan Kshetra.
+The ashram of the sage Shringi Rishi was said to be situated here.
+According to the Ramayana, Rama's son Kusha ruled Shravasti.
+This area was part of the extended Ayodhya city.

 Geography

 Akbarpur, is situated on the banks of the Tamsa River (also known as the Tons River).
 The Tamasa River divides the city of Ambedkarnagar into two parts, Akbarpur and Shahzadpur, with the latter being the commercial centre of the city.
 Lorepur, part of Akbarpur City, is noted as the location of the old palace and imambargah of Lorepur.

 Demographics

 As of 2011 Indian Census, Akbarpur had a total population of 111,447, of which 57,330 were males and 54,117 were females.
 Population within the age group of 0 to 6 years was 14,726.
 The total number of literates in Akbarpur was 72,049, which constituted 64.6% of the population with male literacy of 70.9% and female literacy of 58.1%.
 The effective literacy rate of 7+ population of Akbarpur was 74.5%, of which male literacy rate was 81.7% and female literacy rate was 66.9%.
 The Scheduled Castes and Scheduled Tribes population was 15,310 and 50 respectively.
 Akbarpur had 17720 households in 2011.